How scrappy D&B label Hospital Records became a 'Forza' mainstay

 When it comes to dance music, there’s nothing more British than drum and bass.
 Originating in murky warehouses across Bristol and London, its pummelling explosion of breakbeats and stomach-churning basslines paved the way for legendary raves, the ecstasy movement and arguably rave culture itself.
 30 years on, it’s a genre that stubbornly refuses to die.
 Despite rarely infiltrating the house-obsessed mainstream, its high tempo still sends thousands of moon-pupiled ravers into an absolute frenzy every weekend.
 Yet outside of our fair isle, the genre doesn’t quite get the love it so dearly deserves.
 Or it didn’t until the release of Xbox racer Forza Horizon 2.

-Against all odds, scrappy London-based drum and bass label Hospital Records has found itself an unlikely champion – multi billion dollar company Microsoft.
+Against all odds, scrappy London-based drum and bass label Hospital Records has found itself an unlikely champion – multi-billion dollar company Microsoft.
 Forming an unholy alliance for 2014’s Forza Horizon 2, ever since Hospital Records has been one of four permanent radio stations in the racing series.
-With Forza Horizon 5 being honoured as one of our best games of 2021 ( and it’s drum & bass bangers still relentlessly ricocheting around our head) we sat down with label co-founder Chris Goss, and talked D&B, the art of creating music for games, and why Hospital Records refuses to die.
+With Forza Horizon 5 being honoured as one of our best games of 2021 ( and it’s drum & bass bangers still relentlessly ricocheting around our head) we sat down with label co-founder Chris Goss, and talked D&B, the art of creating music for games, and why Hospital Records stubbornly keeps on going.

 It all started in 2014.
 As drum and bass’ brief honeymoon period with the mainstream faded away with Wilkinson and Pendulum’s popularity, so too did the listener’s appetite for buying CDs.
 With Spotify paying a pittance and only the die-hard bassheads snapping up vinyl, Hospital Records was in trouble.
 Thankfully, Goss soon got a phone call that would change his label forever.

-“I got a call from a long standing friend of mine, Kyle Hopkins.
+“I got a call from a long-standing friend of mine, Kyle Hopkins.
 He’s a drum and bass DJ called Kid Hops and a super knowledgeable music collector who found his way into the senior music staff team at Xbox.”

 “As Forza started to take off, “ Goss continues, “they needed music for the game’s radio stations.
 Hops kind of floated this idea past us and we jumped on it.
 Just the pitch and the prospect of that project, it was really exciting.”